georapbox/js-utils/src/dom/preloadImages/README.md

 preloadImages(images [, callback])
 ```

-> Asynchronsouly load images to browser so that can be cached.
+Asynchronously load images to browser so that can be cached.
-> Can be called as many times as we want and each time, it will just add more images to browser's cache.
+Can be called as many times as we want and each time, it will just add more images to browser's cache.

-- <code>images {array}</code>
+#### Arguments

-An array of strings that represent the path of the images to be cached.
+- `images` _(array)_: An array of strings that represent the path of the images to be cached.

-- <code>[callback] {function}</code>
+- [callback] _(function)_: Optional.
 A function to be executed if all images are successfully loaded.

 #### Example
 ```js